Tigranes the Great: Alliance with Pontus

+Wars against Roman and Parthian client kingdoms

+After the death of Mithridates II of Parthia his son Gotarzes I succeeded him.
+This was disputed by Sinatruces which caused a Parthian civil war.
+Tigranes, with Rome involved in a Social War and Parthia involved in a succession dispute, quickly invaded Cappadocia but was forced out by the Roman consul Sulla.
+Between 88 and 85 BC, he retook Adiabene, Gordyene, and Media Atropatene.

 In 83 BC, after bloody strife for the throne of Syria, governed by the Seleucids, the Syrians decided to choose Tigranes as the protector of their kingdom and offered him the crown of Syria.
 Magadates was appointed as his governor in Antioch.
 He then conquered Phoenicia and Cilicia, effectively putting an end to the last remnants of the Seleucid Empire, though a few holdout cities appear to have recognized the shadowy boy-king Seleucus VII Philometor as the legitimate king during his reign.
 The southern border of his domain reached as far as Ptolemais (modern Akko).
 Many of the inhabitants of conquered cities were sent to his new metropolis of Tigranocerta.

 At its height, his empire extended from the Pontic Alps (in modern north-eastern Turkey) to Mesopotamia, and from the Caspian Sea to the Mediterranean.
-A series of victories led him to assume the Achaemenid title of King of Kings, which even the Parthian kings did not assume, appearing on coins struck after 85 BC.
+A series of victories led him to assume the Achaemenid title of King of Kings, which was contemporaneously being used by the Parthian kings, appearing on coins struck after 85 BC.
 He was called "Tigranes the Great" by many Western historians and writers, such as Plutarch.
 The "King of Kings" never appeared in public without having four kings attending him.
 Cicero, referring to his success in the east, said that he "made the Republic of Rome tremble before the prowess of his arms."

-Tigranes' coins consist of tetradrachms and copper coins having on the obverse his portrait wearing a decorated Armenian tiara with ear-flaps.
-The reverse has a completely original design.
-There are the seated Tyche of Antioch and the river god Orontes at her feet.